 We clearly have an imbalanced dataset problem.
 However, the main problem does not arise from the sparsity of data in a specific class, but rather from possible overlapping of samples between different classes [24], which are also called misplaced labels.
 The reason of why such imbalance occurs will be mentioned for each imbalanced class in section 3.1.2.
 Moreover, the indexing of each class seen in Figure 16 was to act as a code for the class name for abbreviating it, but in actuality, the classes were given labels 0 to 8 respectively when loading the images.
-As a side note, More details about Syncthing application are mentioned in Appendix I.
+As a side note, more details about Syncthing application are mentioned in Appendix I.

 Data Collection